lupasearch/lupasearch-client/docs/components/recommendations.md

 **Carousel options**

-Product recommendation requires all options from the search result conmponent (to display correct product card elements in recommendations).
+Product recommendation requires all options from the search result component (to display correct product card elements in recommendations).

 ```js
 import lupaSearch from "@getlupa/client";